AionSystem/AIONSYSTEM/README.md

 - Delivered within 72 hours
 - Capped at 5 per month; paid work takes priority
 - NDAs welcome — I'll sign yours, and I'll red-team it too.
 A weak NDA protects no one.

+*The free pass is a single lens from a much deeper adversarial process — one filtered instrument out of a multi-stage build pipeline used on paid engagements.
+What you get for free is real; it's also the shallow end.
+That stage alone runs the artifact through a few narrow checks: a scan for what's present that shouldn't be and what's missing that should be, a severity gate that keeps minor issues from being reported with the same weight as structural ones, and an independence check that stops the review from sharing blind spots with whoever built the document.
+Paid work goes several stages deeper.*

 [![Send the Document](https://img.shields.io/badge/Send_the_Document-6A0DAD?style=for-the-badge&logoColor=white)](mailto:aionsystem@outlook.com)